Computer Information Systems - A.A.S.

 Students in this Major:

-• Develop the knowledge and experience for a successful career in the computer industry.
+• Preparation for In-Demand IT Careers: Develop the knowledge, technical skills, and work ethic for diverse roles in the computer industry.

 Placement Rates